indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   Combined with the introduction of :py:meth:`starlark_tugger.FileContent.__init__`, it is now possible to add arbitrary file-based or string-based files to a :py:class:`starlark_tugger.FileManifest`.
+* Starlark now has a :py:class:`starlark_tugger.AppleUniversalBinary` type that can be used to construct *universal*/*fat*/*multi-architecture* Mach-O binaries, the binary executable format used by Apple operating systems.
+  Starlark primitives like :py:class:`PythonExecutable` can today only yield a single architecture binary.
+However, with the new type, it is possible to take multiple source binaries and combine them into a *universal* binary, all from Starlark.

 .. _version_0_14_1: